VRM in the States: Louisiana

 - OMV registration rates nearly doubled in the two year period following the launch of electronic registration in 2009.

-- Between November 2012 and November 2014, 12.6% of all new voter registration applications were received online.
+- Between November 2014 and November 2016, the state received 138,009 new voter registration applications through its online portal.